How Much Should You Be Spending on Utilities Each Month?

 • Take shorter showers and replace your showerhead.
 Spending just 2 minutes less in the shower can cut your water usage by 10 gallons.
 And an efficient showerhead can reduce your overall usage by about 2,700 gallons per year.
 Look for a showerhead with a WaterSense label.

 Reducing your utility spending can not only save money, but it can even help you live more comfortably.
-If you need more in-depth assistance with your monthly budget, consider speaking with a trained budget counselor.
-Counseling is free and available anytime, online, over the phone, and even in person.
+If you need more in-depth assistance with your monthly budget, consider working with the financial experts at MMI.
+Counseling is free and available anytime, online and over the phone.

 Tagged in Reducing expenses, Budget tips